cebartling/graphql-introduction/presentations/intro-to-graphql.md

 Underfetching and the n+1 problem
 Another issue is underfetching and the n+1-requests problem.
 Underfetching generally means that a specific endpoint doesn’t provide enough of the required information.
 The client will have to make additional requests to fetch everything it needs.
 This can escalate to a situation where a client needs to first download a list of elements, but then needs to make one additional request per element to fetch the required data.
 As an example, consider the same app would also need to display the last three followers per user.
 The API provides the additional endpoint /users/<user-id>/followers.
 In order to be able to display the required information, the app will have to make one request to the /users endpoint and then hit the /users/<user-id>/followers endpoint for each user.

 Versioning also complicates a server, and results in code duplication, spaghetti code, or a sophisticated, hand-rolled infrastructure to manage it.
+Versioning also complicates the client,

 REST endpoints are usually weakly-typed and lack machine-readable metadata.
 While there is much debate about the merits of strong- versus weak-typing in distributed systems, we believe in strong typing because of the correctness guarantees and tooling opportunities it provides.
 Developers deal with systems that lack this metadata by inspecting frequently out-of-date documentation and then writing code against the documentation.